protoEvangelion/portfolio/src/pages/JavaScript/objectOriented.md

 1. How do you “borrow” a function and implicitly set this?
 2. How do you explicitly set this for the function call?
 3. How can you lock a specific this to a function?

-- Why do that?
+Why do that?
 Why not?
 4. How do you create a new this for the function call?
+5. How is JavaScript’s [[Prototype]] chain not like traditional/classical inheritance?
+6. Instead of copying down you have live links up the prototype chain
+7. What does [[Prototype]] “delegation” mean and how does it describe object linking in JS?
+8. What are the benefits of the “behavior delegation” design pattern?
+What are the tradeoffs of using [[Prototype]]?

 </article>